 The Isle of Wight Council is located on the Isle of Wight near the south coast of England.
 The council is responsible for virtually all local government activities on the Island.

 The Isle of Wight Council was created in 1995 as a unitary or all-purpose authority, covering the Isle of Wight.
 It replaced the former Isle of Wight County Council and the two borough councils of Medina and South Wight.

-Please view our Corporate Plan 2017 to 2020 to discover how we intend to achieve our vision for the Island over the next ten years.
-We will be focusing on growth, regeneration, opportunity, wellbeing and have set 12 outcomes to realise this vision.
+Please view our Corporate Plan 2021-2025 to discover how we intend to achieve our vision for the Island.
+We will be focusing on growth, regeneration, opportunity, wellbeing and have set outcomes to realise this vision.

 Isle of Wight Council Annual report 2019-20